 Interior of Izakaya Cho.
 As a mini izakaya, it sits limited patrons.
-A little squeezy as it can be, especially when it is full house.
-However if you come slightly earlier (about 6pm for my case), you can pretty much enjoy a cosy pocket of personal space with your friends together. ^^ They bring in various kinds of sake in different range of price.
+A little squeezy as it can be, especially when it is a full house.
+However, if you come slightly earlier (about 6 pm for my case), you can pretty much enjoy a cosy pocket of personal space with your friends together. ^^ They bring in various kinds of sake in a different range of price.
 Look at the gorgeous display of the different packet of sake at the izakaya, drooling already, no?

 For those who know the least about sake, fret not.
-The menu comes with comprehensive introduction about the taste of the sake they carry for the season.
+The menu comes with a comprehensive introduction about the taste of the sake they carry for the season.
 More of a fan of dry and rich texture?
 Check the index box printed below each item.
 Prefer it sweet and light?
 No problem.
 Check the index and I am sure you’ll get something you like even if you are a total sake dummy!
-Do check their promotional sake as well.
-They come in good discounted price.
+Do check their promotional sake as well!

 The atmosphere out there on the street feels a little like a movie scene.
-Relax, laid-back with the young and hip characteristics, this neighbourhood is definitely a place worth exploring if you are somewhere nearby.
+Relax, laid-back with the young and hip characteristics, this neighbourhood is definitely a place worth exploring if you happen to be somewhere nearby.

-Before we start the night, the boss came with this big plate of small, porcelain sake cups.
+Before we start the night, the boss came with this big tray of a variety of porcelain sake cups.
 It was for the customers to choose a cup that he/she would like to use for the night.
 Quite gimmicky but I like the idea. ; )

-As this was my first time having a sake, from an amateur’s opinion, it is smooth and light, with a faint sweet scent.
-It leaves a quiet vanilla and rice fragrance after you swallow the cup down.
+The sake tasted smooth and light, with a faint sweet scent.
+It leaves a light vanilla and rice fragrance after you swallow the cup down.
 A very pleasant drink with the sashimi and seafood udon hotpot I would suggest.

-First dish of the day was chicken karagae.
+Chicken Karaage.
 It was very crispy on the outside, with the juicy-tender meat on the inside.
-The chicken was well marinated in some sauce which taste similar to ngoh-hiang (Malaysian/ Singaporean 5 spices) sauce and deep fried.
-Somehow it tastes like home which is why made it a good dish? kkkkk I love the sesame sauce served together with the chicken as well.
-Although the serving size could be a little more generous, I was told izakaya do not serve big portion on their dishes as it is supposed to be a place to appreciate the wine.
+The chicken was well marinated in some sauce which taste similar to ngoh-hiang (Malaysian/ Singaporean 5 spices).
+Somehow it tastes like home so it is good?

-I was pretty delighted to see the freshly grated wasabi served with the palate.
-As most of Japanese restaurant normally served their faw fish with wasabi paste, you will definitely appreciate the dish more upon seeing the freshly grated one as you know the eatery that you’re currently visiting is willing to pay more attention to what they serve.
+I was pretty delighted to see the freshly grated wasabi served together with the dish.
+As more and more Japanese restaurants are serving their sashimi with processed, bulk-produced wasabi paste, you will definitely appreciate the effort put in there by the chef upon seeing the freshly grated wasabi here.

-3rd and the last dish for the day: Beef salad.
+Beef salad.
 Tender grilled beef cubes with fresh vegetables in vinegar sauce.
-A simple and pleasant dish ( do not expect any surprise from the dish but it is pleasantly edible) to savour with the huge packet of good sake.
+A simple and pleasant dish to savour with this huge packet of sake.

-My Verdict: If you feel like having a fancy drinking night with friends, this little Izakaya is probably a good choice.
-The dishes are well designed and goes pretty well with the sake.
-I really like this stretch of shophouses with different kind of themed mini bars nearby the SNU subway station.
-If you are keen, check out the tastefully decorated outdoor seats!
-Each of this mini bars comes with cosy outdoor seats that are probably very popular especially in the Summer time.
+If you feel like having a night out with a small group of friends, this little Izakaya is probably a good choice.
+The dishes go pretty well with the sake.
+I really like this stretch of shophouses with a variety of themed minibars and cafe nearby the SNU subway station.
+For some reason, the minibars along this street have cosy outdoor seats that are really photogenic too!

 Izakaya Cho.아자카야 초